IBM/dsx-twitter-auto-analysis/README.md

 # WARNING: This repository is no longer maintained :warning:

 > The [Insights for Twitter service](https://www.ibm.com/blogs/bluemix/2017/03/retirement-insights-twitter-service/) from IBM Cloud has been sunset.
 This repository will not be updated.
-The repository will be kept available in read-only mode.
+This repository will be kept available in read-only mode.
 Refer to https://github.com/ibm/cognitive-social-crm for a similar example.

 ---